seananderson/ggplot2-FISH554/README.md

 ## Instructions

-1. Download this whole repository as [a ZIP file](<https://github.com/seananderson/ggplot2-FISH554/archive/master.zip>).
+1. Download this whole repository as [a ZIP file](<https://github.com/seananderson/ggplot2-FISH554/archive/master.zip>) and extract the ZIP file.

-2. Find the notes document `ggplot2-notes.pdf`.
+2. Find the notes document `ggplot2-notes.pdf` in the folder you just downloaded.
 You can also download it directly from [this link](https://github.com/seananderson/ggplot2-FISH554/raw/master/ggplot2-notes.pdf).

 3. Install the knitr R package: `install.packages("knitr")`